alshival/gpt-discord-bot/README.md

 Remember, while using this bot, data privacy laws may apply in certain cases like Q&A bots for legal or medical documents.
 A self-hosted solution would be required rather than Discord for such use cases.

 Please note that the basic bot does not remember conversations.
-Also, the `!chatGPTturbo` command might take a few seconds to execute.
+Also, the `!gpt3` command might take a few seconds to execute.

 ## **Update 2023-05-15: `gpt_discord_bot_v2.py`**
 We've upgraded our `gpt_discord_bot.py` to `gpt_discord_bot_v2.py`.
-This version enhances `!chatGPTturbo` by integrating a SQLite3 database for memory storage, enabling the bot to maintain memories of conversations within a channel.
+This version enhances `!gpt3` by integrating a SQLite3 database for memory storage, enabling the bot to maintain memories of conversations within a channel.
 It stores up to 200 interactions, but this can be customized.
 The bot now recalls the last four interactions, regardless of the submitter or the model used.
-This means you can use `!chatGPT`, then continue the conversation using `!chatGPTturbo`.
+This means you can use `!davinci3`, then continue the conversation using `!gpt3`.
 These settings can be adjusted in the code.

 Prompts and Responses are stored in the sqlite database `data.db` under the `prompts` table.